philuttley/prog4aa/_episodes/01-notebooks.md

 - "Use the keyboard and mouse to select and edit cells."
 - "The Notebook will turn Markdown into pretty-printed documentation."
 - "Markdown does most of what HTML does."
+- "Keep track of the sequence in which you run cells, and use kernel operations such as Restart and Clear Output to maintain control."
 ---